-a.
-Open all manual fuel supply valves.
-Check for gas leaks using an approved leak detector.
+Open all manual fuel supply valves and check for gas leaks using approved leak detectors.
 The gas control valve on the heater has a manual shut-off feature incorporated into the valve assembly.
-Make sure the indicator on the valve is turned to the on position.
-See Fig 10 b.
+Make sure the indicator on the valve is turned to the "on" position.
+See Fig. 9.

+- Connect the electrical cord to an approved electrical outlet. - 3.
+Set the thermostat (if supplied) to desired room temperature. - 4.
 This heater includes a hot surface ignition (HSI) control module for purposes of controlling the timing of the ignition process of the heater as well as monitoring of the safety functions.
 The HSI module is contained within the control enclosure.

 When the selector switch is positioned to heat, the red light emitting diode (LED) on the ignition control will be on.
 This LED indicates the status of the heater.
 The LED is visible through the plastic window of the control box.
 A constant light from the LED is an indicator that the heater is functioning correctly.
 Any flash pattern by the LED indicates there is a problem in the operation of the heater.
 Refer to the troubleshooting decal adjacent to the control box for assistance in troubleshooting.
 Only qualified and properly trained personnel shall service or repair the heater.